 However, it is natural for companies to make geo-targeting mistakes, lessening the effectiveness of their campaigns.
 At its worst, it can result in the loss of potential customers.
-To prevent these from happening, it is important that you avoid some common Google Ads geo-targeting mistakes, some of these include.
+You must avoid some common Google Ads geo-targeting mistakes to prevent these from happening.

 What is Geo-Targeting and How it Works

-Before diving into the details of the most common geo-targeting mistakes that can be done on Google Ads, let’s understand how geo-targeting works.
+Before diving into the most common geo-targeting mistakes that can be done on Google Ads, let’s understand how geo-targeting works.

 Google Ads has a feature that allows advertisers to set specific locations where they want their ads to be shown to users.
-This is an essential tactic for businesses, especially the ones that depend on home deliveries and/or foot traffic, such as e-commerce sites, brick-and-mortar stores, and restaurants.
+This is an essential tactic for businesses, especially those that depend on home deliveries and/or foot traffic, such as e-commerce sites, brick-and-mortar stores, and restaurants.

 In Google Ads, you have the option to configure the targeting settings according to different factors, such as: